coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/11.Administration Options/01.filtermanagement/item.md

 -   Module List = Empty
 -   Set Public = T

-This will permit you to create a workflow that detects the “Set Public” checkbox and send an email to any user who needs to **Approve** the filter for other users.
+This will permit you to create a workflow that detects the "Set Public" checkbox and send an email to any user who needs to **Approve** the filter for other users.

 When a filter is updated, the shared fields are updated.